Gamblers are known to live longer. Perhaps the hope involved?

 The actual value of letters by Dorothy Parker, Noel Coward and others’ were valued at $75-$1900 but they were not authentic but manufactured partially or entirely by the author, who pled guilty and received 5 years probation.

-Cal Newport, in his 2016 book Deep Work intimates the value of working on a consolidated book
+Cal Newport, in his 2016 book Deep Work intimates the value of working on a consolidated book beats scattered correspondence.
+I would call it an hypothesis that time spent on a book is a “deeper work” than a bunch of correspondence.

 Cal’s next book, Digital Minimalism (2019) I expect to be more mature and less idiosyncratic, as his book Deep Work was more mature and perceptive, leaning on the well-established philosophies of others to make his deep points than his essay on preferences or scheduling for time oriented or goal oriented preference for “deep work”.

 I hope this transmission goes through this time.
-That’s another point for a book’s value—but what
+That’s another point for a book’s value—but what about a fire and storage space?
+Library insurance?

 Sincerely,